 This is how professor Mark Wilson describes the specimen pictured above: “The platform is the wavy outer layer of a bivalve shell.
 Attached to it are encrusting organisms (sclerobionts).
 The long, gorgeous tube is a rugose coral.
 At its base is a ribbed athyrid brachiopod.
 Also in this vignette are bryozoans, additional corals and some really tiny productid brachiopods.
 Beautiful.”

 He is, of course, talking about something that can risk seeming a bit dull: fossils.
 But for Wilson, they aren’t just fossils, or rocks.
 They are something more, something vastly important.
 He believes that, given the right introduction, we can learn to see in these rocks exactly what he does: beauty, intrigue, and an endless source of inspiration.

 Wilson is a professor of geology and Lewis M. and Marian Senter Nixon Professor of Natural Sciences at the College of Wooster in Wooster, Ohio.
 He teaches “History of Life,” Semimentology and Stratigraphy” and a first year seminar in “Nonsense (and why it’s so popular).”
-I reached him where he teaches, at Wooster College in Wooster, Ohio.
+I reached him at is office.

 PM: What was it that inspired in you a fascination with geology?

 I grew up in the Mojave Desert and had an idyllic childhood of nature activities in the dry wilderness around my hometown.
 My parents were remarkably tolerant and allowed me to have all sorts of adventures with like-minded friends.
 In high school I was part of an innovative federally-funded program on desert research for high school students, which gave me a scientific framework for what I was seeing and experiencing in the countryside.
 I considered myself a junior biologist, being fascinated with desert animals and their evolution.